 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

-You'll later return to the settings on this page to activate the Universal Prompt for your CAS users once we've released it.Click the See Update Progress link to view the Universal Prompt Update Progress report.
+Click the See Update Progress link to view the Universal Prompt Update Progress report.
 This report shows the update availability and migration progress for all your Duo applications in-scope for Universal Prompt support.